jpmens/dlz_lua/README.md

 1. Compile the driver, which ought to create a `dlz_lua.so`.
 2. Add the driver to your `named.conf` using the sample provided.
 3. Restart BIND and cross your fingers. :)
+4. After modifying your Lua script, run `rndc reconfig` to force BIND to reload the driver.

 ## Examples